hamze-re/foody/README.md

     sudo docker compose up
     ```

-2. Create a superuser to access the admin panel:
+2. Go to the app shell and create a superuser to access the admin panel:

     ```bash
+   sudo docker exec -it snapp-app /bin/sh
     python manage.py createsuperuser
     ```